-There are 7 rooms, whose quirky names are inspired by the art on their walls.
+There are seven rooms, whose quirky names are inspired by the art on their walls.
 All are gorgeous.
-You can expect well-dressed kingsize or double beds with graphic cushions, plenty of clothes storage, drenching rainshowers (and perhaps a gorgeous free-standing tub, too), robes, and aromatic Neal’s Yard toiletries.
+You can expect well-dressed kingsize or double beds with graphic cushions, plenty of clothes storage, drenching rainshowers (and perhaps a gorgeous free-standing tub, too), robes, and aromatic Molton Brown toiletries.
 Fresh milk is left outside your room each morning for tea and coffee.

+Ground-floor Love is Blind is the smallest but light pours in through big windows with beautiful views.
 We stayed in first-floor Love Birds and totally coveted the red chaise longue and the giant bed, in which we slept brilliantly.
 We’re pretty sure you could host a party in the bathroom's walk-in shower.
 Badger has the best tub-with-a-view (overlooked by the namesake beast in a gas mask!), and we loved the blue-grey walls and exposed beams of attic room Cowboy Balance, where light pours in through big velux windows.
 If four-posters are your thing then choose Kes.
-Since our visit, ground-floor Love is Blind has also been added - beautiful views, though it is located next door to the bar.

-A delicious breakfast is served in the light-filled dining room between 9-10am.
-Help yourself to home-baked bread and homemade granola with creamy yoghurt while you ponder which cooked items you fancy.
+A delicious breakfast is served in the light-filled dining room between 9-10am (early risers can request to eat earlier).
+Help yourself to freshly squeezed OJ, fruit (often from the garden) and homemade granola with creamy yoghurt while you ponder which cooked items you fancy.
 We opted for the full whammy of eggs on toast, tomato, mushrooms, black pudding, crispy bacon and seriously tasty sausages, all made to order by foodie Phil.
 As much as possible is sourced locally and we even saw the butcher delivering the sausages the previous afternoon.

-No other meals are available at Stow House, but there's an inn that serves good pub grub a couple of minutes’ walk away, and a choice of restaurants if you're happy to drive (the owners can advise).
+No other meals are available at Stow House, but there's an inn that serves modern (if a little pricey) pub grub a couple of minutes’ walk away, and a choice of restaurants if you're happy to drive - we hear the Wensleydale Heifer is a must-visit.
 Ask Sarah to mix you a pre- or -post dinner cocktail; she has a real talent for it.

 - Coffee / tea making